oblinger/HookAnchorApp/logs/IDEA/Ideas Social/EduCorp/EduCorp.md

 - Exponential Edu Corp.
 Using one's future success to obtain the connections cash and training needed to achieve that success.

 #### Problem
 - What problem are we solving?
-The disadvantaged need what the rich already have, the connections cash in training to make to succeed.
+The disadvantaged need what the rich already have, the connections, cash, and training to succeed.
 - Simply giving loaning money fails.
 The set up and the incentives are all wrong.
 - Nobody's in the trenches with you.
 Unlike the rich uncle with a business, your competitors are not trying help you, but rather to beat you!
 - Opportunities are squandered because they're not earned.